• Skip to primary navigation

 In every scene, your character has a goal.
 Physical obstacles can be a great way to derail the protagonist’s progress or cause painful delays.

 Ah, people.
-There they are, all around your character–family, friends, strangers, enemies.
-Running into one at a bad time is no fun in real life, and can cause big problems in the fictional world.
-Did that nosy neighbor see something she shouldn’t have?
-Do the parents of your hero show up for a surprise visit just as his swingers’ party is getting underway?
-Does your heroine stumble upon a backwoods meth camp while out looking for her lost horse?
-People can be natural disruptors, messing up plans and creating complications.
+They’re everywhere—family, friends, strangers, enemies—and bumping into one at the wrong time can create all sorts of trouble.
+Maybe that nosy neighbor saw something she shouldn’t have.
+Or the hero’s parents show up for a surprise visit just as his swingers’ party is kicking off.
+What if your heroine stumbles onto a backwoods meth camp while out searching for her lost horse?

 The Little Things

 If you find your scene is flagging, try planting an obstacle or two in your character’s path.
-Besides, whatever it is your protagonist wants most is something they need to fight for.
-Winning becomes so much more of a rush for readers when the protagonist has really worked for it.
+Besides, whatever your protagonist wants most will be something they must fight for.
+Winning becomes more of a rush for readers when the protagonist has worked hard for it.

 How do you challenge your characters?
 What are some of the obstacles you’ve thrown in their path?
 Let us know in the comments!